-Open Communication Relationships

-There are fundamentally two types of parental relationships. the first type is an open communication relationship.
+Open Communication Relationships There are fundamentally two types of parental relationships.
+The first type is an open communication relationship.
 People who have this kind of relationship can talk freely with their parents about difficult topics.
 If you think back to growing up, how did you handle conflict with your parents?
 If you were in trouble, did they mostly listen to your perspective or did they discipline with little communication on your part?
-Throughout your life, did you feel comfortable asking advice from your parents?
+Throughout your life, did you feel comfortable asking for advice from your parents?
 Reflecting back on these times will tell you how open your relationship is with them.
 The biggest differentiator for this communication style is not talking, but listening.
 Listening fosters understanding between both parties and makes everyone feel appreciated.
 Overall, this open communication style fosters honest, robust, and healthy families.
-Communication is an essential building block of strong relationships and makes life transitions more fluid.
+Communication is an essential building block of strong relationships and makes life transitions IDEALLY, THIS COMMUNICATION STYLE IS WHAT YOU WANT TO STRIVE FOR AND THE WAY YOU SHOULD SPEAK WITH YOUR PARENTS.
+HOWEVER, THAT DOESN'T MAKE IT AN EASY ACHIEVEMENT.